Salon Business Plan Template: How-To Guide + Example

 Demographic Profile of Target Market

-[Company Name] will serve the residents of [company location] and the immediately surrounding areas as well as those who work in [company location].
+[Salon Name] will serve the residents of [salon location] and the immediately surrounding areas as well as those who work in [salon location].

 The area we serve is populated mostly by the middle class; as a result, they have the means to pay for higher quality service, and are looking for a hair and beauty services somewhere between the deep discounters and the top-end luxury brands.

-The precise demographics of the town in which our retail location resides is as follows:
+The precise demographics of the town in which our retail location resides are as follows:

 WilmetteWinnetka